GreyLimit/encode_decoder/README.md

  *		spaces are automatically removed.
  *
  * 	T	Provide the name of the array type, defaults "decoder_t".
  *
+ *	S	Define the scope of the table, defaults to 'static'.
+ *
  * 	N	Provide the name of the array (of the above type), defaults
  * 		"decoder".